SAN SISTO COLLEGE, CARINA

 Every second year our college drama department puts on a production.

-In 2015, our production was held under the direction of Mr Keith Beiers.
+In 2017 our production of The Wizard of Oz was held under the direction of Ms Jacqueline McCarthy.

 At San Sisto College, a strong sense of ‘community’ or ‘family’ permeates throughout the college.
 This caring environment, undoubtedly, is because of the legacy from the Dominican Sisters, continues today as we develop close relationships between and amongst students across the six year levels, foster a warm and professional relationship between students and staff, strengthen involvement of parents in the college community, and because of our nurturing environment, we are able to tend to the needs of each young woman.
 We believe that the following are integral to quality pastoral care in a college that specialises in girls' education: